Skip to main content

 Dynamic Knowledge Graph Navigation

-RAG systems are increasingly integrated with knowledge graphs, enabling dynamic exploration of entity relationships and semantic connections that pure vector search might miss.
+RAG systems are increasingly integrated with knowledge graphs, enabling dynamic exploration of entity relationships and semantic connections that pure vector search might miss35.
+GraphRAG, open-sourced by Microsoft in mid-2024, uses knowledge graphs to represent and connect information, capturing not only data points but also their relationships36.
+This approach significantly improves Context Relevance metrics, with multi-hop questions benefiting most from GraphRAG’s structured retrieval strategy37.

 Multi-Modal RAG